 - Sharing or publishing content from the Company Property to cause, or have the consequence of causing, the user of the content to be in violation of the terms and this AUP.

-7. Violations.
-If Customer becomes aware of any violation of this AUP by any third party, Customer shall promptly report such violation to Company.
+- Violations.
+If Customer or End-User becomes aware of any violation of this AUP by any third party, Customer or End-User, as applicable, shall promptly report such violation to Company by contacting email@example.com.

-8. Changes to Policy.
-This AUP is subject to occasional revision, and if Company makes any substantial changes to this AUP, Company will notify the Customer and/or prominently post notice of the changes on the Company website.
-Any material changes to this AUP will be effective upon the earlier of thirty (30) calendar days following the notice to Customer or thirty (30) calendar days following Company’s posting of notice of the changes on the Company website.
-If Customer does not agree to any changes to this AUP, Customer must notify Company prior to the effective date of the changes.
-Continued use of the Company Property, following notice of such changes, shall indicate Customer’s acknowledgement of such changes and agreement to be bound by the terms and conditions of such changes.
+- Changes to Policy.
+This AUP is subject to occasional revision, and if Company makes any substantial changes to this AUP, Company will prominently post notice of the changes on the Company website.
+Any material changes to this AUP will be effective upon thirty (30) calendar days following Company’s posting of notice of the changes on the Company website.
+Continued use of the Company Property, following notice of such changes, shall indicate acknowledgement of such changes and agreement to be bound by the terms and conditions of such changes.

-This Acceptable Use Policy was last revised on March 13, 2014.
+This Acceptable Use Policy was last revised in May 5th, 2017.